 • Your blind schedule and total event duration are aligned

-• Each player starts with around 40-50 physical chips
+• Each player starts with 50–100 physical chips in a full rack

 • You have a written colour-up plan